-People on low incomes and low savings are given Housing Benefit to help pay their rent.
+People on a low income and low savings are given Housing Benefit to help pay their rent.
 It is assessed based on income, savings and the number of people within the household.
 There is a maximum amount of benefit which a person can receive.
+You can no longer apply for Housing Benefit if you are of working age and have less than 3 children - any new claimant is required to claim Universal Credit through the Department for Work and Pensions.

 Local Housing Allowance

 Local Housing Allowance applies to new claims for Housing Benefit received after 7 April 2008 from tenants who rent from a private landlord.
-It also affects tenants who are already getting Housing Benefit and who moved into accommodation which they rent from a private landlord on or after 7 April 2008 or if they have a break in their current claim.
+It also affects tenants who are already getting Housing Benefit and who moved into accommodation which they rent from a private landlord on or after 7 April 2008.
+Any new claimant must contact Department for Work and Pensions and and claim help for housing costs through Universal Credit, we will continue to pay Local Housing Allowance for existing Housing Benefit claimants at this time.

 Local Housing Allowance does not affect: